Orange-OpenSource/OpenCraftML/README.md

 java -jar CraftML4Txt.jar scriptLittle.txt

 (the script file should be in the same directry as the jar file)

+Note that with the version 3 a simple user interface is also available.
+To run it: java -jar EasyCraftML4txt.jar

 ```

 ### INSTALLATION OF SOURCE CODE